GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

 One of the nice perks of working with `kraken2` is that the maintainers of the tool provide pre-computed, up-to-date [databases for classification](https://benlangmead.github.io/aws-indexes/k2).
 These are released in many different variants - some for use of HPCs and some for local machines, and databases which cover a range of target organisms.

-!!! info "We have a current release of the `PlusPFP` database, which contains the following lineages:"
+!!! info "We use `PlusPFP` database, which contains the following lineages:"

     1. Archaea
     1. Bacteria